bestwebua/MyRubyFirstSteps/my/packet_loss_logger/README.md

 ### Requirements
 >= Ruby 1.9.3
 >= gem net-ping 2.0.2
-Please note, this script should run with superadmin permissions (this is features of net/ping gem work).

 #### Installation
+Please note, this script should run with superadmin permissions (this is features of net/ping gem work.
 CentOS example without preinstalled Ruby:

 ##### Installing environment
 ```bash